 If you're not familiar with HTML or coding, using a template can be a frustrating and time-consuming experience.
 This is because you'll likely need to spend some time tweaking the code to get it to look the way you want, as we have briefly mentioned in the previous section.

 Writing from scratch would let you tell the exact thing you are looking for.
-Which brings us to our next point.
+This brings us to our next point.

 4. Templates can be inflexible.

-If you're trying to use cold email templates for a campaign that's outside the scope of what it was designed for, you'll likely run into problems and these problams can ge annoying really quickly.
+If you're trying to use cold email templates for a campaign that's outside the scope of what it was designed for, you'll likely run into problems and these problems can get annoying quickly.
 This is because most templates are designed to be used for specific types of campaigns and aren't very flexible.

 See where it's going?
-You are actually writing an email on your own with completely destroying the template you're using (which hopefuly you haven't paid for).
+You are writing an email on your own and destroying the template you're using (which hopefully you haven't paid for).

-5. Templates can make it seem like you're not really interested in the person you're emailing.
+5. Templates can make it seem like you're not interested in the person you're emailing.

-Your potential customer, a real person, will read that email (if you can ge them to open it at all) and will understand that the cold email they've recieved has been sent to many other people and this sales manager of some company is trying to make their sales team send the same email to hundreds, thousands of people with editing the prospect's company name, first name etc. and that's really it.
+Your potential customer, a real person, will read that email (if you can get them to open it at all) and will understand that the cold email they've received has been sent to many other people and this sales manager of some company is trying to make their sales team send the same email to hundreds, thousands of people with editing the prospect's company name, first name, etc. and that's it.

-Cold email templates will make your prospects feel unspecial.
-They won't buy what you're selling, they'll think you could easily find someone else to sell it, since you are probably sending it to many others at that very second so why should they care?
+Cold email templates will make your prospects feel special.
+They won't buy what you're selling, they'll think you could easily find someone else to sell it since you are probably sending it to many others at that very second so why should they care?